 - Curl the weights toward your shoulders while keeping your elbows still.

 - Keep lifting until the undersides of your forearms make firm contact with your biceps.

 - Hold the contraction for a moment and then lower the weights under control until your elbows are fully locked out.

 - Perform 3-5 sets of 6-12 reps in total.

 Seated dumbbell curl pros and cons

-The seated curl is a straightforward exercise that can reliably build your biceps when performed correctly.
+The seated curl is one of the most straightforward dumbbell curl variations—and one that can reliably build your biceps when performed correctly.
 But despite the plentiful positives, there are also a couple of downsides to doing your dumbbell curls seated that you need to keep in mind.

 Pro: Better bicep isolation

 The sitting dumbbell curl is superior to the regular version for isolating your biceps, which was the gist of our seated bicep curl vs standing curl comparison.